 The Examination of the draft Development Consent Order(DCO) opened on 2nd April 2019 and closed on 3 October 2019.
-The Examiners’ report was submitted to the Secretary of State on 2nd January 2020 and published by the Planning Inspectorate on 12 November 2020.

-- DCO Application via Planning Inspectorate site
+- DCO Application via Planning Inspectorate – Overview

 - Recordings of Issue Specific and Open Floor Hearings via Planning inspectorate site